AcademySoftwareFoundation/OpenColorIO/README.md

 This is currently a prototype and there are a number of tasks remaining:

-* Add the built-in config for the Color Interop Forum core color space set (although note that the built-in configs already have most of the spaces).
 * Prevent clients from overriding the core color space set.
 * A few built-in transforms have been disabled since they required LUTs but could be re-enabled by converting to use fixed functions instead.
+* Add function to check NanoColor compatibility of a color space
 * Clean up the removal of Imath and Pystring.
 * Make further optimizations to reduce the size of the library.
 * Add JavaScript binding.
 * Add documentation.
+* Improve the Config cacheID algorithm to not require Yaml.